I-Doc/DEDoc-Server/README.md

     If you are using MySQL with pymysql: `mysql+pymysql`

-3. Run `python3 manage.py migrate` to create table and fill it with constants.
+3. Run `python3 manage.py migrate` to create tables.

+4. Run `python3 manage.py seed` to fill db with constants.

-4. Run `python3 manage.py run` to run development server.
+5. Run `python3 manage.py run` to run development server.